-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

 In the Lower Zambezi, the camps all pay for Anti-Poaching Scouts who are trained by the Zambian Army.
 The Scouts alternate a week working as scouts at a camp with a week on anti-poaching patrols.

 Responsible wildlife tourism doesn’t just support animals.
-It also contributes significantly to the local economies and communities.
-South Africa’s game reserves are thought to employ around 4 times the number of staff as similar sized farms – Samara employs more than 100 – and equally importantly, they provide up-skilling opportunities that are hard to come by in poor rural communities.
+It also contributes significantly to local economies and communities.
+South Africa’s game reserves are thought to employ around 4 times the number of staff as similarly sized farms – Samara employs more than 100 – and equally importantly, they provide up-skilling opportunities that are hard to come by in poor rural communities.

 But not all tourist wildlife encounters benefit wildlife.
 Cruel training methods underpin elephant riding.
 Wildlife “sanctuaries” and “conservation initiatives” are not always what they claim to be.
-In South Africa, tourists have unwittingly subsidised captive lion breeding (to be used for canned “trophy” hunting in limited enclosures) by paying to pet cubs and by paying to “volunteer” to look after supposedly orphaned cubs, thus helping to habituate them to humans.
-Recently there were estimated to be up to 8000 captive bred lions in South Africa: almost 2/3rds of their entire lion population.
+In South Africa, tourists have unwittingly subsidized captive lion breeding (to be used for canned “trophy” hunting in limited enclosures) by paying to pet cubs and by paying to “volunteer” to look after supposedly orphaned cubs, thus helping to habituate them to humans.
+Recently there were estimated to be up to 8000 captive-bred lions in South Africa: almost 2/3rds of their entire lion population.

 Concluding thoughts

-Southern Africa is a wonderful place to get out on foot in the bush for stunning photographic opportunities, accompanied by high quality, confidence inspiring, professional guides.
+Southern Africa is a wonderful place to get out on foot in the bush for stunning photographic opportunities, accompanied by high quality, confidence-inspiring, professional guides.

 But for this season at least tourist revenue has completely dried up as a direct consequence of Covid-19.
 National Parks are closed.
 Private reserves are closed.
 Anti-poaching is prejudiced.
 Local jobs are lost.
-The outlook is bleak until tourists start to return, and hopefully when they do that will not be too late for many businesses and, in turn, the wildlife that depend on them.
+The outlook is bleak until tourists start to return, and hopefully when they do that will not be too late for many businesses and, in turn, the wildlife that depends on them.

 So hopefully this article will inspire some of you to visit as soon as you can!
 Do your research carefully and choose ethical destinations.
 You will have the experience of a lifetime, but more, you will be contributing to the future sustainability of iconic wildlife that could otherwise disappear, and the communities that look after them.